-TABLE E 1 - Proposed conditions imposed on the licence: 1.
+TABLE 1 - Proposed conditions imposed on the licence:

 Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
 The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.

+2. 0000100 Restricted trading & NYE (std)

-2. Consumption on premises Good Friday Not permitted Christmas Day Not permitted December 31st Normal trading Note: Trading is allowed after midnight into the early morning of Good Friday and Christmas Day if authorised by an extended trading authorisation.
+Consumption on premises

+Good Friday Not permitted

+Christmas Day Not permitted

+December 31st Normal trading

+Note: Trading is allowed after midnight into the early morning of Good Friday and Christmas Day if authorised by an extended trading authorisation.
 Trading must cease at the time specified under the authorisation.
-The latest time that can be specified is 5.00AM.
-3. O000130 Restricted trading & NYE (std) Retail sales Good Friday Normal trading Christmas Day Normal trading December 31st Normal trading 4.
-O000140 Restricted trading & NYE (std) Drink on-premises authorisation Good Friday 12:00 noon - 10:00 PM Christmas Day 12:00 noon - 10:00 PM December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is 5.
-No drinks designed to be consumed rapidly, for example 'shots', 'shooters', 'slammers', 'bombs' are to be sold or supplied at the premises 6.
-Crime Scene Preservation Immediately after the person in charge of the Licensed Premises become aware of an incident involving an act of violence causing an injury to a person on the premises, the person must: Take all practical steps to preserve and keep intact the area where the act of violence occurred Retain all materials and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by the NSW Police Make direct and personal contact with the Police Area Command or his/her delegate and advise the Commander or delegate of the incident and Comply with any directions given by the Commander or delegate to preserve or keep intact the area where the violence occurred.
-7. CCTV condition
+The latest time that can be specified is 5.00 AM.

+3. Crime Scene Preservation

+Immediately after the person in charge of the Licensed Premises become aware of an incident involving an act of violence causing an injury to a person on the premises, the person must:

+- Take all practical steps to preserve and keep intact the area where the act of violence occurred - 2.
+Retain all materials and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by the NSW Police - 3.
+Make direct and personal contact with the Police Area Commander or his/her delegate and advise the Commander or delegate of the incident and - 4.
+Comply with any directions given by the Commander or delegate to preserve or keep intact the area where the violence occurred

+4. CCTV condition

-- 1) The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), - (b) recordings must be in digital format and at a minimum of six (6) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, - (ii) the footpath immediately adjacent to the premises, and - (iii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and yide any recordings made by the system to a police officer or Liquor and Gaming NSW.
+- 1) The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), - (b) recordings must be in digital format and at a minimum of Ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, - (ii) the footpath immediately adjacent to the premises, and - (iii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: